Bedrock-OSS/bedrock-wiki/docs/new-guide/project-setup.md

 1. Click "**Create new world**";

 2. Turn on both '**settings>profile>content_log_file**' and '**settings>profile>content_log_gui**'.
-This will show you any errors in your addon when you enter a world with it applied.
+This will show you any errors in your add-on when you enter a world with it applied.
 You can also open the content log GUI by pressing `ctrl+h`.

 TODO Replace these images
 ![](/assets/images/guide/world_params_1.jpg)
 ![](/assets/images/guide/world_params_2.jpg)
 ![](/assets/images/guide/world_params_3.jpg)

 Now activate your behavior pack.
-If you haven't set up dependencies in the manifest, apply your resource pack too, otherwise, it'll be applied automatically).
+If you haven't set up dependencies in the manifest, apply your resource pack too.
+Otherwise, it'll be applied automatically).
 Now click '**Create**'.
 You might need a separate '_Infinite_' world to test entity spawning too.
 ![](/assets/images/guide/behavior_pack_applied.png)

 ---